 Before styling your hair, ensure that you have a fresh and clean head.
 Wash and condition your hair with a shampoo and conditioner that works best for your hair type.
 After washing, detangle your hair with your finger or a wide brush.

 You can blow dry or even air dry your head depending on your comfort.
 If you are blow-drying your hair, make sure you apply a heat protectant to protect your hair from heat damage.
 Always blow your hair at low to medium temperatures.

 2. Choose your extensions

 Before doing feed in cornrows you must choose your extensions, their length, and color according to your style.
 Ensure that you buy extensions that are specially made for braiding and cornrows.

 There are two types of extensions available in the market – synthetic hair and human hair.
 Depending on your budget, style, and your preference you can purchase two to three packs of hair.
 Again this depends on the style you want to create.

-Human hair is great because it looks natural and is more durable but however, they are more expensive.
+Human hair is great because it looks natural and is more durable but however, but they are more expensive.

 On the other hand, synthetic hair is affordable and does not frizz during humid weather.